 Weapons are strictly prohibited on the premises.
 Local law enforcement agencies will be notified of persons possessing any weapons on the premises.

 Suspected Abuse, Neglect and Exploitation

-All staff and volunteers of GSHS are to report any suspicion of abuse, neglect or exploitation to the Operations Manager and to the physician on duty.
+All staff and volunteers of GSHS are to report any suspicion of abuse, neglect or exploitation to the appropriate authorities.

 Gifts